 “I don’t know,” I said, no more conscious of statistics relating to average age of first marriage than any other individual would be.
 “Thirty?”

 “Twenty-eight,” he said.
 “I think I could live with your being twenty-eight as well.”

-I was disappointed, and realised I’d wanted him to be into the fact that I was twenty-two.
+I was disappointed, and realized I’d wanted him to be into the fact that I was twenty-two.
 There was nothing else I had that he didn’t.

 Later I googled what anyone would google.
 I saw twenty-nine for the UK but thirty-one in Hong Kong, reflected that neither statistic said when — or whether — men of his specific socioeconomic bracket and emotional makeup affianced themselves, and with reference to the latter surmised that he was single and did not want me to be his girlfriend.
 I cried about this no more than any other person would.

 From Exciting Times by Naoise Dolan.
 Copyright 2020 Naoise Dolan.
 Excerpted by permission of Ecco, an imprint of HarperCollins Publishers.